School Policies

 *Read the Parent Handbook for more detailed information.

-• Please be here five minutes before the end of class to ensure you are on time to pick up your child each class session.
-There is a $1.00 per minute late fee if you are here past either 12:30 p.m.
-For example: If you are late 10 minutes you will be fined $5.00 and so on.
+Please be here five minutes before the end of class to ensure you are on time to pick up your child each class session.
+There is a $1.00 per minute late fee if you are here past 12:30 p.m.
+For example: If you are late 10 minutes you will be fined $10.00 and so on.

-• If you are not here after a half-hour of pickup time I will keep trying to reach you by phone and email.
+If you are not here after a half-hour of pickup time I will keep trying to reach you by phone and email.
 I will also contact the people you listed for emergency contacts.
-If no one is able to be reached and a half-hour has passed since class ends I will contact Child Protective Services (CPS).
-So please make sure you are able to contact me if you know you will be late.
-If you know you will be a half-hour or more late, please contact someone you know that is on the emergency list so your child can be picked up on time.
+If no one can be reached and a half-hour has passed since class ends I will contact Child Protective Services (CPS).
+So please make sure you can contact me if you know you will be late.
+If you know you will be a half-hour or more late, please contact someone you know who is on the emergency list so your child can be picked up on time.

 101_5464